Abhisheka: Hinduism

-An abhiṣeka is conducted by priests by bathing the image of the deity being worshipped, amidst the chanting of mantras.
+An Abhiṣhek is conducted by priests by bathing the image of the deity being worshipped, amidst the chanting of mantras.
 Usually, offerings such as milk, yogurt, ghee, honey, panchamrita, sesame oil, rose water, sandalwood paste may be poured among other offerings depending on the type of abhishekam being performed.
 This rite is routinely performed in Hindu temples.
 A Rudrābhiṣeka or abhiṣeka of Rudra is performed on lingams.
 A Kumbhabhishekam is a consecration ritual for a Hindu temple.

 Buddhism

-Vajrayana Buddhism
+Tibetan Buddhism

 In Vajrayana Buddhism or Mantrayana Buddhism, one enters into the path of Vajrayana Buddhism by receiving the four stages of tantric empowerments, or abhisheka: the vase abhisheka, secret abhisheka, prajnajnana abhisheka, and word abhisheka.

 In Vajrayana Buddhism, an abhiṣeka can be a method for performing pointing-out instructions, a way to offer blessings of a lineage to participants, or it can be an empowerment to begin a particular meditation practice.

 This empowerment ritual is present in Tibetan Buddhism as well as in Chinese Esoteric Buddhism and in Shingon Buddhism.

 The abhiṣeka was originally used as a consecration rite.
 Water from the four oceans was poured out of golden jars onto the head of royalty.
 It was used during a monarch's accession ceremony and also his investiture ceremony.

-Tantric Buddhism

 The abhiseka rite (wangkur) is a prelude for initiation into mystical teaching.
 There are four classes of abhiseka, each being associated with one of the four Tantras.
 They are master consecration, secret consecration, knowledge of prajna, and the fourth consecration.